Talk to Figma MCP server

 Stats

-This MCP server implements integration between Cursor AI and Figma, allowing you to read designs and modify them programmatically through the Model Context Protocol.
-It creates a communication channel between Cursor and Figma for automating design tasks.
+This MCP server creates a bridge between Cursor AI and Figma, allowing you to read and modify Figma designs programmatically.
+It uses the Model Context Protocol (MCP) to establish communication between Cursor and Figma's plugin system.

 Installation